TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/AutoCreatedColumns.rst

     Due to the :ref:`TCA loading order <ctrl-auto-created-columns-loading-order>` these columns are only created if the according ctrl property was added in the original definition in :file:`Configuration/TCA/<tablename>.php`, not
-    if they where defined in the overrides like :file:`Configuration/TCA/Overrides/something.php`.
+    if they were defined in the overrides like :file:`Configuration/TCA/Overrides/something.php`.

 .. _ctrl-auto-created-columns-loading-order: